Almost 40% Have A Vitamin B12 Deficiency. Do You?

-If there ever was a heart-mind vitamin, then B12 is it.
-Synthesizing neurotransmitters that govern mood, energy, sleep, appetite, and motivation all the while supporting heart and circulatory health, B12 is a brilliant multi-tasker and not a vitamin to ignore.
+If there were ever an essential vitamin, B12 is it.
+Synthesizing neurotransmitters that govern mood, energy, sleep, appetite, and motivation while supporting heart and circulatory health, vitamin B12 is a brilliant multitasker and not a vitamin to ignore.

-Learn how one amazing vitamin can help support your heart and mind, where to get it, how to absorb it, and how to make sure you’re getting the most active form.
+Read on and learn how this amazing vitamin can help support your heart, mind, mood, and energy.
+Find out where to get it, how to absorb it, and how to make sure you’re getting the most active form.

-The Current Level for Diagnosed B12 Deficiency is Too Low
+The Current Level for Diagnosing B12 Deficiency is Too Low

-Current research suggests that the accepted blood serum level for a diagnosis of B12 deficiency is just too low.
-(1,2) It is currently anything less than 200 picograms per milliliter (pg/mL).
-(3) However, many people experience symptoms of deficiency at much higher levels.
+Current research suggests the accepted blood serum level for a diagnosis of B12 deficiency is just too low.1,2 Anything above just 200 picograms per milliliter (pg/mL) is considered normal while3 many people experience symptoms of deficiency with B12 levels well within the normal range.

-Many health organizations, including the National Institute of Health, are now recognizing that patients with B12 blood serum levels between 200-350 pg/ml are “low-normal” and would benefit from B12 supplementation (4,5), but even this is probably too low.
+Many health organizations, including the National Institute of Health, now recognize that patients with B12 blood serum levels between 200-350 pg/ml are “low-normal” and would benefit from B12 supplementation.4,5 But even this is probably too low.

-Current research shows that those with blood serum levels less than 678 pg/ml, especially older individuals, may receive clinical benefits from B12 supplementation and that physicians should consider supplementation in all patients with levels below 407 pg/mL.
-(1)
+Current research shows those with blood serum levels less than 678 pg/ml, especially older individuals, may receive clinical benefits from B12 supplementation and that physicians should consider supplementation in all patients with levels below 407 pg/mL.1

 Vitamin B12 Deficiency in the US

-While many researchers focus on testing and treating B12 deficiency in the developing world, there still hasn’t been a major population study in the United States to measure this critical deficiency since the Framingham Offspring study conducted by Tufts University in the year 2000.
-Researchers there found that at least 40% of the population tested “low-normal” or deficient for vitamin B12, but the latest research shows that the 40% of folks at 350 pg/mL or lower should really be considered to be deficient.
-(6)
+While many researchers focus on testing and treating B12 deficiency in the developing world, there still hasn’t been a major population study in the United States to measure this critical deficiency since the Framingham Offspring study at Tufts University in 2000.
+Researchers there found that 40% of the population tested “low-normal” or deficient for vitamin B12, but the latest research shows that the 39% of folks at 350 pg/mL or lower should really be considered deficient.
+6

-Vegetarians, the elderly, those who have had gastric bypass surgery, and those on long-term use of certain medications are at much higher risk for deficiency.
-This is due to reduced absorption and intake of B12 from food sources.
-(2,7-9)
+Vegetarians, the elderly, those who have had gastric bypass surgery, and those on long-term use of certain medications (particularly anti-acid medications) are at much higher risk for deficiency.
+This is due to reduced absorption and intake of vitamin B12 from food sources which requires a strong digestive fire.2,7-9

-Studies have shown that people with certain mood issues and cognitive concerns respond well to B12 supplementation, especially older individuals.
+Studies show that people with certain mood issues and cognitive concerns respond well to B12 supplementation, especially older individuals.
 There is a strong correlation between low B12 levels and cognitive issues associated with aging.
-One study reported that 50% of the subjects with mood issues were also deficient in vitamin B12.
-(10-13)
+One study reported 50% of subjects with mood issues were also deficient in vitamin B12.10-13

 B12 Supports a Healthy Heart

-Low levels of B12 are linked to elevated levels of the amino acid, homocysteine, which can negatively affect multiple systems of the body.
-The relationship between B12 and homocysteine is so strong that measuring homocysteine levels is considered one of the tests to measure B12 levels.
-(14)
+Low levels of B12 are linked to elevated levels of the amino acid homocysteine, which can negatively affect multiple systems of the body.
+The relationship between B12 and homocysteine is so strong that measuring homocysteine levels is one of the tests to measure B12 levels.14

 Perhaps B12’s most valuable function concerns the heart.
-Chronically high levels of homocysteine are linked to multiple heart health concerns.
-(15-17) The most active form of B12, called methylcobalamine, is essential for converting homocysteine into methionine (a naturally occurring amino acid) through a process called methylation.
-Folate is required for this conversion and they work in concert to lower homocysteine levels.
-New studies reveal that high homocysteine levels are also correlated with the presence of certain mood imbalances and cognitive concerns.
-(18-20)
+Chronic high levels of homocysteine are linked to multiple heart health concerns.15-17 The most active form of B12, methylcobalamine, is essential for converting homocysteine into methionine (a naturally occurring amino acid) through a process called methylation.
+Folate is required for this conversion, as it works in concert with B12 to lower homocysteine levels.
+New studies reveal high homocysteine levels are also correlated with the presence of certain mood imbalances and cognitive concerns.18-20

-It is difficult to detect a B12 deficiency, because the related health issues may not appear for some 5-6 years.
-(3,5) Another problem is that of the several biomarkers regularly used for measuring B12 levels, none are entirely accurate and all of them have their benefits and drawbacks.
-Even measuring B12 blood serum levels may not provide an accurate picture of how much is available to the body on the cellular level.
-(21,22)
+It is difficult to detect a B12 deficiency because the related health issues may not appear for some five or six years.3,5 Another problem is that of the several biomarkers regularly used for measuring B12 levels, none are entirely accurate and all of them have their benefits and drawbacks.
+Even measuring B12 blood serum levels may not provide an accurate picture of how much is available to the body on the cellular level.21,22

-When you combine the facts that many people have stopped eating red meat (which is high in B12), that B12 is a large, bulky and hard-to-absorb vitamin, and that as we age the digestive strength necessary to break down B12 can diminish (23), you can start to understand why this is such a prevalent national health issue.
+When you combine the facts that many people have stopped eating red meat (which is high in B12); that B12 is a large, bulky, and hard-to-absorb vitamin; and that as we age, digestive strength necessary to break down B12 can diminish,23 you can start to understand why this is such a prevalent health issue.

 Food Sources of B12

 Dietary B12 is released from certain foods in the stomach by hydrochloric acid (HCl).
-If the digestive acids are low, then B12 absorption is also low.
-When HCl levels are optimal, the production and secretion of pepsin (the enzyme responsible for unbinding B12 from ingested foods) is also held in balance.
-This allows the free B12 to bind to another protein, called the intrinsic factor, which carries it to the distal part of the small intestine for processing, and eventually to the liver where it is stored.
+If digestive acids are low, B12 absorption is also low.
+When HCl levels are optimal, production and secretion of pepsin (the enzyme responsible for unbinding B12 from ingested foods) is also held in balance.
+This allows free B12 to bind to another protein, called the intrinsic factor, which carries it to the distal part of the small intestine for processing, and eventually to the liver, where it is stored.

-As we age, digestive strength typically weakens and the production of pepsin can be decreased by up to 40% independent of any other factors, resulting in significantly reduced absorption and bioavailability of B12.
-While I don’t believe this necessarily has to happen to everyone, seniors are at significant risk for this reason.
-(25-27)
+As we age, digestive strength typically weakens and production of pepsin can decrease up to 40% independent of any other factors, resulting in significantly reduced absorption and bioavailability of B12.
+While I don’t believe this necessarily has to happen to everyone, seniors are at significant risk for this reason.25-27

-The more likely cause of this, rather than just aging, is the insidious congestion of the bile and pancreatic enzyme ducts due to the ingestion of processed foods.
-For more on this, check out my articles on digestion, bile and gallbladder health.
+The more likely cause of this, rather than just aging, is the insidious congestion of bile and pancreatic enzyme ducts due to ingestion of processed foods.
+For more on this, check out my articles on digestion, bile, and gallbladder health.

 What Type of B12 is Best?

 Perhaps the most common form on the market today is cyanocobalamin.
 While it is the most inexpensive form, it is not the most active.
-Cyanocobalamin must be converted to methylcobalamin, which is the most active and more effective form of B12.
+Cyanocobalamin must be converted to methylcobalamin, the most active and more effective form of vitamin B12.

 We RecommendBest Way to Take Vitamin B12

 For years, B12 injections were trendy for boosting energy.
 It was believed that absorption of B12 orally in the cobalamin form was low.
-New research is showing that oral supplementation with methylcobalamin is just as effective and carries the added benefits of lower cost and ease of administration.
-(28,29) Hooray!!!
+New research shows sublingual supplementation with methylcobalamin is just as effective and carries the added benefits of lower cost and ease of administration.28,29 Hooray!!!
 No more shots!

-In addition, adequate amounts of folate and a mood supportive chemical, called SAMe, are all needed to convert (or methylate) the cyanocobalamin into methylcobalamin.
-Using the methylcobalamin form orally, this cumbersome process of activating the B12 is already accomplished.
-B12 and folate support healthy methylation through their roles in the synthesis of methionine from homocysteine and the synthesis of S-adenosylmethionine (SAMe) – a naturally-occurring compound found in almost every tissue and fluid in the body and well-known mood support supplement.
-(30,31)
+In addition, adequate amounts of folate and mood-supportive chemical SAMe are needed to convert (or methylate) cyanocobalamin into methylcobalamin.
+Using methylcobalamin orally, this cumbersome process of activating B12 is already accomplished.
+B12 and folate support healthy methylation through their roles in synthesizing methionine from homocysteine, as well as synthesizing S-adenosylmethionine (SAMe), a naturally-occurring compound found in almost every tissue and fluid in the body.30,31

 The Best Folate: 5-MTHF (5-methyltetrahydrofolate)